Wirth’s Circus

 Poster for the Wirth Brothers Circus

 Another successful local circus was run by the Wirth Brothers.
-This had an even longer history, having been founded in 1858.

 The Wirth’s had been a Melbourne institution since the 1880s, often timing their appearances to coincide with the Melbourne Cup.
 They toured frequently, around Australia and abroad, and in style; travelling in their own special trains, sourcing their acts from around the world, billing themselves as ‘The Greatest Show on Earth’.